Safer travel guidance for public transport users, walkers, cyclists, drivers

 All post-primary school age children must also wear a face covering unless they have a reasonable excuse not to.

-Children should also keep a two-metre distance from others who are not in their household.
+Children should also keep at least one metre distance from others who are not in their household.

 Where this is not possible, children should:

 - keep the time spent near others as short as possible

 If you are the responsible adult or carer travelling with children, help them follow this guidance, wear face coverings, reduce the number of surfaces they touch and keep their distance from others.